July 20, 2022

 • Location awareness:

-Hive's peer-to-peer placement algorithms take into account the user's privacy requirements and preferred locations for both data storage and processing.
+Hivenet's peer-to-peer placement algorithms take into account the user's privacy requirements and preferred locations for both data storage and processing.

 • Error correction:

 When nodes suddenly go offline, the data they hold is no longer available.
-When such an event occurs Hive will recreate the lost data and distribute it to other nodes to ensure durability of the stored files.
+When such an event occurs Hivenet will recreate the lost data and distribute it to other nodes to ensure durability of the stored files.

 The rising potential of peer-to-peer technologies